samnsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u to move upper case rm *~ to clean all files in emacs mkdir -p welcome/to/school to create directories step by step and the stroke (/) breaks
+mv [[:upper:]]* /tmp/u to move upper case rm *~ to clean all files in emacs mkdir -p welcome/to/school to create directories step by step and the stroke (/) breaks ls -a -p -m for files and directories seperated by period, stroke and commas